 Max is a Jack Russell terrier who lives a happy life with his owner Katie in her apartment in New York City.
 His life is turned upside down when Katie brings home a new dog Duke.
 Max resents the intrusion of Duke’s large, ungainly ways into the household and contrives to sabotage him.
 While out in the park with the dog walker, they are let free only for Duke to gain the upper hand by dragging Max away on his leash.
 They are captured by the pound but are freed by The Flushed Pets, a revolutionary movement who live in the sewers.
 With the revolutionaries believing Max and Duke to be radicals that murdered their owners, they are inducted into the organisation.
 Meanwhile, Gidget, the pomeranian in the neighbouring apartment who has a secret crush on Max, organises the other pets in the building to rescue him.

 Illumination Entertainment made an impressive debut with the charming and delightful Despicable Me (2010).
 This announced them as a major new player on the animation scene.
-Disappointingly thereafter they slipped into just doing the same thing that every other animation studio is doing, turning out a string of films that milked Despicable Me and the Minions for everything they could with Despicable Me 2 (2013), Minions (2015) and Despicable Me 3 (2017) and Minions: The Rise of Gru (2022).
+Disappointingly thereafter they slipped into just doing the same thing that every other animation studio is doing, turning out a string of films that milked Despicable Me and the Minions for everything they could with Despicable Me 2 (2013), Minions (2015), Despicable Me 3 (2017) and Minions: The Rise of Gru (2022).
 The rest of the time they delivered formulaic efforts such as Hop (2011), a mix of live-action and animation, and the Dr Seuss adaptation The Lorax (2012).
 Subsequent to this they made the modest Sing (2016) and another Dr Seuss adaptation The Grinch (2018) and The Super Mario Bros.
 Movie (2023).
 It is for this reason that I failed to find the enthusiasm to see The Secret Life of Pets in theatres and waited until a copy became available.
 Certainly, The Secret Life of Pets became Illumination’s third highest grossing film and their biggest grossing original, non-sequel film.